thiennp/frontend-mastery-hub/levels/19/README.md

 - Familiarity with JavaScript and modern frameworks

 ## Modules
-1. **Fundamentals**: Core concepts and principles
+1. **Custom Elements**: Core concepts and implementation
-2. **Implementation**: Practical coding examples
+2. **Shadow DOM**: Core concepts and implementation
-3. **Advanced Patterns**: Complex scenarios and optimizations
+3. **HTML Templates**: Core concepts and implementation
-4. **Best Practices**: Industry standards and recommendations
+4. **Component Libraries**: Core concepts and implementation
-5. **Real-world Applications**: Project-based learning
+5. **Framework Integration**: Core concepts and implementation

 ## Mini-Project
-Build a comprehensive project that demonstrates mastery of react server components.
+Build a comprehensive project that demonstrates mastery of web components.

 ## Assessment
 Complete the assessment and quiz to earn your Level 19 badge.